RUN-Collaborations/translatable/README.md

 ## Font Selection
 - Font selection is offered in good faith.
 Please *honor* the end-user license agreements (EULA) of your fonts and ensure the font you have in mind is appropriate *for the way you plan to use it*.
 Here is [How To Tell If A Font Is Copyrighted & Why You Should Always Check](https://logosbynick.com/how-to-tell-if-a-font-is-copyrighted/).
 - While you can type in the name of any [unicode](https://en.wikipedia.org/wiki/Unicode) font that you have locally, a dropdown list of many detected locally installed fonts will also be presented.
-- Some embedded graphite-enabled fonts are also provided, which fall under [SIL's Open Font License](https://openfontlicense.org/how-to-use-ofl-fonts/).
+- Some embedded graphite-enabled fonts are also included, which fall under [SIL's Open Font License](https://openfontlicense.org/how-to-use-ofl-fonts/), or you can use your own locally installed versions.
 - Line Height can be specified.
 - Font Size can be specified in general, with the presented ratio of differently sized elements maintained.

 ## [Graphite](https://graphite.sil.org/)-enabled Smart Font Features
-- When the Awami Nastaliq font is in use in Firefox, user customization of smart font features is enabled.
-This allows selection of collision avoidance, spacing, and other adjustable font-specific display features.
+When Firefox is in use, user customization of smart font features is enabled with each option displayed for user selection.
+This allows user preferences for collision avoidance, spacing, regional character variation, and other adjustable font-specific display features when any of the following fonts are selected:
-- Selections for other Graphite-enable fonts are planned.
+- Abyssinica SIL - many of the languages of Ethiopia and Eritrea
+- Alkalami - the Kano region of Nigeria and in Niger
+- Andika - comprehensive support for thousands of languages around the world written with  Latin and Cyrillic letters and their many variants, including a wide range of additional characters and symbols useful for linguistic and literacy work.
+- Annapurna SIL - writing systems that use the Devanagari script
+- Awami Nastaliq - wide variety of languages of South Asia, including but not limited to Urdu
+- Charis SIL - wide range of languages that use the Latin and Cyrillic scripts.
+- Doulos SIL - wide range of languages that use the Latin and Cyrillic scripts
+- Gentium Plus - Latin, Cyrillic, and Greek scripts
+- Harmattan - languages using the Arabic script in West Africa.
+- Kanchenjunga - Kirat Rai script of South Asia.
+- Lateef - Sindhi and other languages of southern Asia
+- Ruwudu - style of writing is used by the Manga people in Niger, West Africa
+- Scheherazade New - a “simplified” rendering of Arabic script, using basic - connecting glyphs but not including a wide variety of additional ligatures or contextual alternates (only the required lam-alef ligatures)
+- Padauk - writing systems that use the Myanmar script.
+- Tagmukay - a Shifinagh script font with support for the Tawallammat Tamajaq language

 ## Character Variant Settings
-- Character variant settings for Awami Nastaliq are available in Firefox
-- Additional character variant settings for both [Graphite](https://graphite.sil.org/) and [Open Type](https://developer.mozilla.org/en-US/docs/Web/CSS/font-feature-settings) are planned.
+- Additional character variant settings for [Open Type](https://developer.mozilla.org/en-US/docs/Web/CSS/font-feature-settings) fonts are also planned.

 ## Print
 - With selected font, features, size and line height.